zimolzak/instruct-project-etrigger-sql/advanced/lung.md

-# Lung Red Flag Criteria
+# APPENDIX: Lung Red Flag Criteria

 1. Identify all patient records with abnormal chest X-Ray or CT result flagged by radiologist as "suspicious for malignancy" ^1^